ahmadsolehin/Emmet-For-Faster-HTML-CSS-Workflow/README.md

 <li>Emmet as a web development tool for creating faster HTML and CSS using abbreviations.</li>
 <li> basics and look at nesting, siblings, multiplication and more. </li>
-We will be using the Atom text editor but Emmet is available for almost all popular text editors and IDEs
+<li> using the Atom text editor but Emmet is available for almost all popular text editors and IDEs</li>